Home

 As far as a substrate(material or substance on the ground) I've seen everything from newspaper, paper towels or play sand.
 Sand in general is not encouraged because of the risk of impaction.
 If your pet lizard, while eating a cricket or a veggie, gets some sand in its mouth -it could consume the sand.
 This isn't good as the sand could get clogged in the dragon's digestive system.

 When discussing bearded dragon facts, this can be a bit of a controversy surrounding the sand issue.
-The argument for sand comes from the fact that sand is closely related to a bearded dragon's natural substrate -that of loose dirt.
+The argument for sand comes from the fact that sand is closely related to a bearded dragon's natural substrate -apparently that of loose dirt.
 The reality is a bearded dragon in the wild doesn't have a great chance of living beyond one year.
 The odds are stacked against him, and I would bet it's safe to say that impaction probably plays a role in a wild dragon's longevity.

 If you have to have sand in your bearded dragons habitat then put sand on just one side of the cage.
-Put the dragons salad dish on the side -without sand, and feed him crickets in a separate container.
+Put the dragon's salad dish on the side -without sand, and feed him crickets in a separate container.

-Bearded dragon Lighting
+Bearded dragon

 For proper bearded dragon care, you need a heat light plus a UVB light.
-I recommend a mercury vapor bulb, as this is the closest mimic of the sun available.
+I use a mercury vapor bulb, as this is apparently the closest mimic of the sun available.
 A lot of people say they experience a different pet lizard with a mercury vapor bulb.
 A healthier pet lizard with more energy and life.

 The mercury vapor bulb also emits heat of which your lizard needs to digest its food.
-If you don't get to a mercury vapor bulb you'll need to add a second light fixture to supply the heat.
+If you don't get a mercury vapor bulb you'll need to add a second light fixture to supply the heat.

 Either way you'll want the light fixtures to be ceramic-based.

 You need to provide a basking spot for your pet lizard.
-This spot needs to be in the range of 105° to 112°.
+This spot needs to be in the range of 100° to 110°.
 You need to get a thermometer to make sure your temps are accurate, I use a temp gun.

-The cooler side of the cage needs to be in the range of 75° to 85°.
+The cooler side of the cage needs to be roughly 75° to 85°.
 Put the light or lights on an inexpensive automatic timer.
 Have them on for 12 to 14 hours.

 You want your pet lizard to be exposed to the UVB light and heat for at least an hour before you feed him.
-This will allow him to be able to digest his food.
+This will apparently allow him to better be able to digest his food.

 Proper lighting and temperatures also contribute to a bearded dragon's ability to shed its skin.